arpan-chavda/arpan-chavda.github.com/cv.md

  kindle-guj-dict: Gujarati Dictionary for Kindle devices; Upstream author, maintainer.

- autoon-util: application which boots up PC at given time from shut down.

  Other projects: Keryx Project Generator(Addon for Keryx software)
-                 python-fetcher (custom html parser using beautifulsoup)
+                 autoon-util(application which boots up PC at given time from shut down)

 Seminars & Presentations
 ------------------------

  Following seminars and presentations are presented as a part of academic curriculum:
   Working of Mouse in 4th semester
   Intel 8080 microprocessor in 4th semester